frostedechoes/canneddragons/2022/22.12/Dark Mode.md

 > Humans have evolved to hunt during the day.
 On a biological level, our eyes prefer the contrast between a light background and dark foreground.
 When I was in the military, a key tactic of camouflage was to never, under any circumstances, expose yourself on a hilltop or similar, where your silhouette could be easily identified.
 A dark blob on a light background is far easier for the human eye to see, than the reverse.

-Quirk examines the benefits of dark mode in a few areas:
+Quirk looks at the benefits of dark mode in a few areas:

 - readability
 - eye strain